APRIL 24th - 28th 2018

 Constellations was named the winner of the best play category at the Evening Standard Theatre Awards, making the 29-year-old Nick Payne the youngest winner of the award.

-The three plays chosen are very different from comedy, mystery thriller to a love story and we are sure you will enjoy each one of them.
+All three plays chosen this season are very different from comedy, mystery thriller to a love story and we are sure you will enjoy each one of them.

 And don't forget 2018 is also the year for our One Act Play Festival which will be on Saturday 7th July.
 Entries for this competition have already been streaming in.